-Looking at the recipe of a Martini cocktail, you've got to love the simplicity.
+Looking at the Martini recipe, you've got to love the simplicity.
 The base of Gin mixed with just a bit of Dry Vermouth is all you need.
 To twist the recipe to your liking, you can easily play with the ratio of the ingredients or switch the Gin base. -Our recommended ratio for a classic Martini is five parts Gin to one part Dry Vermouth.

 For some more variation, you can also add a dash of cocktail bitters or a cocktail garnish, like olives.
 But nothing changes the taste and balance of the drink like the choice of Gin base.

 With so many different types of Gin available, you have endless possibilities to craft your best Gin Martini cocktail. -From classic London Dry Gin to Plymouth Gin to New Western Gin.
-We help you find the best Gin for Martini cocktails.
+If you're looking for something new to try, have a look at our selection of the best gins for Martinis.

 Our Top Picks